fcrwx/BitBarBluetoothBattery/README.md

 # BitBarBluetoothBattery
-BitBar plugin to display battery percentages of all Bluetooth devices
+BitBar plugin to display battery percentages of all Apple Bluetooth devices